bigdataforsocialjustice/ICWA-caselaw/README.md

 The Harvard Law School provides a way to access ICWA caselaw data fairly easily.
 The Harvard Law School's Caselaw Access Project can be accessed here https://case.law.
 The R script will download all available ICWA cases into an R data frame object for further analysis.

+Legal documents are very complicated.
+Luckily, the Harvard Law School provides a way to access caselaw data fairly easily.
+The data for this analysis comes from Harvard Law School's Caselaw Access Project which can be accessed here https://case.law.
+The Caselaw Access Project ("CAP") expands public access to U.S. law by providing a searchable database and an Application Programming Interface (”API”).
+The goal of this project is to make all published U.S. court decisions freely available to the public online, in a consistent format, digitized from the collection of the Harvard Law Library.

+The first step is to access all ICWA caselaw data which is available through the Harvard API here https://api.case.law/v1/cases/?page_size=896&search=%22ICWA%22.
+The data includes an ID, case name, decision date, docket number, parties, jurisdiction, cases cited and full text, among other things.
+The graphic below is a snapshot of the results from the link above.
+Notice that there are 899 cases available for download.

 **References**

 Fletcher, Mathew (2007).
 "ICWA and the Commerce Clause" Availabe at: https://www.law.msu.edu/indigenous/papers/2007-06.pdf